very-inky/Bit-HeroesBot/devnotes.md

   - The multi-resolution approach was causing compatibility issues on some systems
   - Standard screen capture provides more consistent results across different environments

+### State Machine System
+- The bot uses a state machine to manage the execution of actions
+- The `StateMachine` class handles state transitions and executes state handlers
+- The `BotState` sealed class defines all possible states the bot can be in
+- The `ActionData` class encapsulates information about an action being executed
+- State transitions are defined in the `setupStateMachine` method of the `ActionManager` class
+- Each state has a handler function that is executed when the bot enters that state
+- The state machine provides a structured way to handle different game states and transitions between them
+- Benefits of the state machine approach:
+  - Clearer code structure: States and transitions are explicitly defined
+  - Easier debugging: State transitions are logged, making it easier to track what's happening
+  - More extensible: Adding new states or transitions is straightforward
+  - Better separation of concerns: State logic is separated from action execution logic
+  - Easier testing: State transitions can be tested independently of the actual game actions

 ### Action System
 - Actions are defined in the BotConfig and executed in sequence by the ActionManager
 - Each action has its own configuration and resource management
 - Actions are placed on cooldown when resources are depleted
 - The system tracks run counts and respects configured limits
+- The state machine manages the execution of actions and handles state transitions

 #### Recent Improvements to Action System
+- Implemented a state machine system for managing action execution
+  - Clearer code structure: States and transitions are explicitly defined
+  - Easier debugging: State transitions are logged, making it easier to track what's happening
+  - More extensible: Adding new states or transitions is straightforward
+- Added game verification in the Starting state handler
+  - Ensures that the game is properly loaded before executing actions
+  - Improves reliability by preventing actions from being executed in an invalid game state
+- Added disconnect detection and handling in the monitoring loop
+  - Detects disconnections and automatically attempts to reconnect
+  - Improves reliability by automatically recovering from disconnections
+- Improved out-of-resource handling with new `handleOutOfResources` method
+  - Presses Escape key multiple times to close UI dialogs
+  - Verifies main screen anchor is visible after handling out-of-resource
+  - Ensures proper state transitions after handling out-of-resource
+  - Improves reliability by properly handling out-of-resource conditions
 - Extracted resource availability check to a dedicated function `isOutOfResources`
   - Single responsibility: The function focuses solely on resource checks
   - Reusability: Can be called from anywhere, including the action monitor or directly by actions